Teratohyla midas: Mating

 Advertisement calls have been described for fewer than 25% of species of glass frog.
 The advertisement call of T. midas consists of a single pulsed note with 3 pulses in very short emission.
 Series duration varies from 0.7 s to 61.8s.
 However, advertisement calls may vary due to geographical location.
 For example, calls from Ecuador presented 4 pulses/call, while in French Guiana and Brazil, they are composed of 3 pulses/call.
 The duration of calls also varies among geographical locations.
-Some populations in French Guyana have longer pulse duration than the population in Brazil.
+Some populations in French Guiana have longer pulse duration than the population in Brazil.
 Though there is little data regarding reproductive ecology, observations have been recorded of a female hopping from leaf to leaf with the male on the back and maintaining its amplexus in the nuchal and axillary amplexus position.
 One research on T. midas in the Colombian Amazon suggests a pattern in the species' oviposition, the location at which female frogs repel their egg from the oviduct to the external environment.
 Female usually lay their eggs on rocks or plants above water so that when the eggs hatches into tadpoles, the tadpoles can directly fall into waterbodies.